averykimball/heirloom-components/README.md

 * -- unfulfilled: A string that will portray a normalized portion of remaining progress to be made.
 * -- partial: A string that will portray the non-integer remainder of progress after normalizing against scale.

-TextProgress has reasonable defaults- you could get some use out of it simply by manipulating the numerator property.
+TextProgress has reasonable defaults- you can get some use out of it simply by manipulating the numerator property.